Starting from OBRM 6.3, the customer can see the information about folder size stored in the cloud.

 After the recovery finishes, the size of the recovered folder may be smaller than the size of the folder in the cloud because only the latest versions of files were recovered, but the folder size in the cloud is calculated as a total of all baselines file sizes and all deltas for all files under it.

-Previously, we’ve calculated the used space in the cloud for a file with versions as follows:
+Previously, we have calculated the used space in the cloud for a file with versions as follows:

 MAX Baseline + MAX Delta.
 Now, we calculate only MAX Baseline.